 What wine pairs best with this spicy Shrimp Aglio & Olio Pasta?

 Whenever pairing wine with spicy food you always want to go with a lighter wine with lower alcohol content.
-Heat from spice tends to be intensified by wines with a higher alcohol content so look for wines with an alcohol content of 13% or lower.
+The heat from spice tends to be intensified by wines with a higher alcohol content so look for wines with an alcohol content of 13% or lower.

 I paired this shrimp fettuccine dish with a Moscato wine.
 A Moscato is a light rose that has a little spritz and is on the sweeter side.
 It paired perfectly with this spicy shrimp pasta.
 Alternatively, a pinot grigio, an unoaked Chardonnay or a riesling will work wonders too.